delphidabbler/vilib/Docs/UserGuide.md

 function CreateInstance(out Obj): HResult; stdcall;
 ~~~

 You must pass a variable of the any of the supported interface types as the _Obj_ parameter.
 If all goes well then an object implementing the interface it is created and stored in _Obj_ and _S_OK_ is returned.
-If there is any other error then _Obj_ is set to **nil** and _E_FAIL_ is returned.
+If there is any error then _Obj_ is set to **nil** and _E_FAIL_ is returned.
 The supported interfaces are:

 | Interface | Descriptions |
 |:----------|:-------------|
 | _IVerInfoBinaryReader_ & _IVerInfoBinaryReader2_ | Provide read only access to 32 bit binary version information. |
 | _IVerInfoBinary_, _IVerInfoBinary2_ | Provide read/write access to 32 bit binary version information. |

-The interfaces and their methods are discussed in detail [below](#using-the-objects).
+The interfaces and their methods are discussed in detail [below](#using-the-object).

 > The file `IntfBinaryVerInfo.pas` is provided with the DLL.
 It is a Delphi Pascal unit that defines all the supported interfaces, some supporting data types and the type of _CreateInstance_.
 Delphi users can add this unit to any project that uses the DLL.